-However, if you are planning on staying in a tent or under that stars you will have to consider some things that may not automatically come to mind.
+However, if you are planning on staying in a tent or under the stars you will have to consider some things that may not automatically come to mind.
 First of all is a source of water.
-In the woods you may have a source of flowing water near but there is no way to know if it is safe or not without some water testing equipment.
-You can purchase these from sporting goods stores and on line.
+In the woods, you may have a source of flowing water near but there is no way to know if it is safe or not without some water testing equipment.
+You can purchase these from sporting goods stores and online.

 No matter where you stay for your outdoor adventure good oral hygiene is still a must.
 If you are going to be unable brush and floss your teeth for few hours, wash your mouth out with water after you eat but do brush as soon as you can to help reduce bacteria growth in your mouth.
 In the long term you will thank yourself for all the extra care you took to maintain good oral care.
 Just because you are roughing it doesn’t not mean you have to be rough on your teeth.

 Hope you all had a great time this past summer!
 We love to see your happy, healthy smiles around here.
-We strive to give you the very best in dental care and news so come back often and see what is happening at Burrow & Welchel Orthodontics!
+We strive to give you the very best in dental care and news so come back often and see what is happening at Burrow Welchel & Culp Orthodontics!